 Tim loves NBA basketball, sewing, red wine, Italian food, cooking, interior design, architecture, cycling and running.
 You’ll often see him wearing some sort of hat, cap or beanie every day, from his collection of over 30 pieces.

-Ranjeet has over 10 years’ experience in Digital industry and has been instrumental in the delivery of award winning web & mobile sites, complex content management systems, native iOS & Android applications, interactive TV apps, intranets, integrated campaigns, interactive kiosks & installations, Augmented Reality applications, digital projections, CRM and eLearning tools.
+Ranjeet has extensive experience in the digital industry and has been instrumental in the delivery of award winning web & mobile sites, complex content management systems, native iOS & Android applications, interactive TV apps, intranets, integrated campaigns, interactive kiosks & installations, Augmented Reality applications, digital projections, CRM and eLearning tools.

 Ranjeet has a healthy mix of business acumen, a passion for holistic UX, sound grasp of technology, an eye for design, programming hard-skills and relentless customer focus.
 Ranjeet adds value at various parts of the product life-cycle.